zspace/system.software.interview.gol.public/GOL-client-server.md

 # Conway's Game of Life (GoL)
 (Client/Server C Implementation)

-Pre-Requisite: Complete [zSpace Coding Exercise #1](https://github.com/leo-zspace/cgol.public/blob/master/README.md), which you will build upon for this exercise.
+Prerequisite: Complete [Exercise #1 - Trivial GoL](https://github.com/zspace/system.software.interview.gol.public/blob/master/GOL-trivial.md), which you will build upon for this exercise.

 Implement: A client/server version of the Game of Life (GoL) via TCP/IP stream sockets.

-* You can use any platform. (e.g. Mac OS, Linux, Windows, etc.)

 * The particular port number and protocol are up to you.

-* We provide a sample implementation in Windows (linked below) that demonstrates the desired functionality, and which is described below.
+* We provide a Windows [sample implementation of gol-client.exe and gol-server.exe](https://github.com/zspace/system.software.interview.gol.public/tree/master/bin) that demonstrate the desired functionality, and which is described below.
 Your implementation should strive to follow this behavior.

 * You should produce a single application binary that can be hard-/sym-linked to two names, *gol-server* and *gol-client* on 'nix or *gol-server.exe* and *gol-client.exe* on Windows.

-* Upon startup, the application should introspect its filename and behaves accordingly as a client or as a server (e.g. like busybox or toybox).
+* Upon startup, the application should introspect its filename and behave accordingly as client or server, e.g. like busybox or toybox.

 * Starting the server should look like this: